Blondig/Lero-on-Spark/README.md

 You should prepare the SQL queries following the criterion of Spark SQL.
 The sample queries are provided in `./sample_queries.scala`.

-After that, run the script in `./main.scala` using Scala shell to generate candidate plans.
+After that, run the script in `./main_sub_query_grouping.scala` or `./main_single_sub_query.scala` using Scala shell to generate candidate plans.
 It is required to indicate the specific database.
 Comment `planDF.show()` if you only need to generate candidate plans without collecting the true query execution time.

 ## Use Comparator Model